datamapper/datamapper.github.com/docs/validations.markdown

 The method or block performs the validation tests and then should return `true` if the resource is valid or `false` if it is invalid.
-If the resource isn't valid instead of just returning `false`, an array containing `false` and an error message, such as `[ false, "FAIL!" ]` can be returned.
+If the resource isn't valid instead of just returning `false`, an array containing `false` and an error message, such as `[ false, 'FAIL!' ]` can be returned.
 This will add the message to the `errors` on the resource.

 {% highlight ruby linenos %}